missionpinball/mpf-docs/tutorial/10_run_a_game.rst

 #.
 After you get bored of this, push the "1" key to activate a trough
    ball switch.
-At this point MPF will think a ball drained and you should see the display switch to Ball 2 and the trough switch should open and the plunger lane switch should close.
+At this point MPF will think a ball drained and you should see the display switch to Ball 2 and the trough switch should open and the plunger lane switch should close as the "smart virtual" platform ejects a ball from the trough to the plunger.
 #.
 Repeat until you're bored.
 #.
 After Ball 3 is over you can push "S" again to start another game.
 #.
 Congrats!
 You just played your first virtual pinball game.
 Yeah,